 Collin Higher Education Center

 Texas A&M University-Commerce has partnered with Collin College to provide undergraduate and graduate degrees at the Collin Higher Education Center (CHEC) in McKinney.
 CHEC is a great alternative for students that live in the Collin County area and want an education from Texas A&M University-Commerce minutes from their home.
-Students who have already completed earned an Associates degree or have a substantial number of college academic credit hours are able to earn their baccalaureate and graduate degrees offered at the Collin Higher Education Center.
-A&M-Commerce offers two undergraduate degree programs, BA/BS Interdisciplinary Studies in Elementary Education (with Teacher Certification), BS in Psychology, and two graduate degrees, and MS in Counseling and Masters of Social Work (MSW).
-CHEC also offers a PH.D in Counseling.
+Students who have already completed earned an Associate’s degree or have a substantial number of college academic credit hours are able to earn their baccalaureate and graduate degrees offered at the CHEC.
+A&M-Commerce offers four undergraduate degree programs, BA/BS in Education (EC-6 with Teacher Certification), BS in Sport and Recreation Management, BA/BS in Human Services, BS in Psychology, and three graduate degrees, a MED/MS in Counseling, a MED/MS in Curriculum and Instruction and a Masters of Social Work (MSW).
+CHEC also offers a PH.D in Counselor Education and Supervision.
 For any questions regarding the location of programs, contact Texas A&M-Commerce at the Collin Higher Education Center at 972-599-3122 or email at email@example.com

 A&M-Commerce at Frisco

 Texas A&M University-Commerce and Collin College have partnered to bring university classes to the citizens in and around the fast-growing city of Frisco at Collin’s Preston Ridge Campus.
-Students are able to choose from junior- and senior-level college courses that prepare them for careers in agribusiness, analytics, business, and social work.
-Take the next step towards earning an accredited bachelor's degree by contacting the Frisco administration office at (972) 377-1665 or email firstname.lastname@example.org
+Students are able to choose from four undergraduate programs; BS Agribusiness, BSW Social Work, BBA General Business, and BBA Business Analytics.
+A&M-Commerce at Frisco also offers a Masters of Science (MS) in Business Analytics.
+Take the next step towards earning an accredited bachelor's or master’s degree by contacting the Frisco administration office at 972-377-1665 or email firstname.lastname@example.org

 Mesquite Metroplex Center

 The Mesquite Metroplex Center is conveniently located between I-30, LBJ 635 and Hwy 80 in Mesquite, approximately 1.4 miles south of Eastfield Community College.
 This facility consists of 10 traditional classrooms, two interactive video (ITV) rooms, a computer lab, seminar area, library, conference room and faculty/staff offices.
-Degree programs available at this center are master’s degrees in curriculum & instruction, secondary education, special education as well as courses supporting other programs such as psychology and social work.
-Undergraduate programs include BSW in Social Work (upper level courses) and courses toward BS in Interdisciplinary Studies (Early Childhood-6th Grade Generalist).
-Graduate programs available at this center are a doctorate in Supervision, Curriculum & Instruction, master’s degrees in Social Work, as well as courses toward master’s programs in Counseling, Mathematics, Psychology, Secondary Education, and Special Education.
+Degree programs available at this center are master’s degrees in Curriculum & Instruction (MED/MS), Secondary Education (MED/MS), Special Eeducation (MED/MS), The Art of Teaching (MED), Higher Education (MS), Counseling (MED), Early Childhood Education (MED/MS), Reading (MA/MED/MS), Applied Linguistics (MS), Mathematics (MS), School Psychology (SSP) and Social Work (MSW).
+Undergraduate programs include a BSW in Social Work (upper level courses), a BA in Spanish and a BA/BS in Education (Early Childhood-6th Grade Generalist).
+Also available is a doctoral degree in Supervisions, Curriculum, and Instruction (EDD) and an 18 semester credit hour graduate certificate in Teaching History.
 To learn more about degree programs at the Mesquite Metroplex Center contact us at 972-613-7591 or email email@example.com

 Navarro College Partnership-Corsicana